jamesholbert/mern-fly-boiler/README.md

 * local auth using express-jwt
 * google oauth2 also using JWT
 * socket.io for live server updates with access to database
+* (SocketComponent features solid inversion of control using render props)
 * React Router

 ### Getting Started: